simplelocalize/simplelocalize-cli/README.md

 > Remember to use bashslashes `\` in upload and download paths on Windows machines. `.\locales\translations.json` (Windows) instead `./locales/translations.json` (macOs/Linux)

 ## Configuration file
 Use configuration file in order to simplify your bash command.
 Arguments used in command always overrides properties set in configuration file.
+Below you can find a sample configuration file.

 Filename: `simplelocalize.yml`